gitpr4ce/pb_q1_2025/README.md

 # Server is NOT UP
-# Be Sure to download Forge 1.19.2 using the attached forge-installer.jar file
+# Be Sure to install Forge 1.19.2 using the attached forge-installer.jar file
 # To download simply press Code > Download Zip
 ![STEP1](https://raw.githubusercontent.com/galoom424/random-images/main/download-1.png "Step 1")
 #